Michelle Legge

 Crypto staking tax UK

 HMRC’s tax advice treats staking much the same as income from crypto mining.
 Any taxes applied to staking activities will be determined by whether or not the staking “amounts to a taxable trade.”
-This, in turn, is determined by several factors that include the nature of the organisation, and the commercial nature of the activity.
-That is if you're staking as an individual, or as a business.
+This, in turn, is determined by several factors that include the nature of the organization and the commercial nature of the activity.
+That is if you're staking as an individual or as a business.

 If staking isn’t determined to be amenable to a taxable trade, the pound sterling value of staking awards will be taxed as miscellaneous income.
 Capital Gains Tax will be applicable upon disposal.
-In other words for most investors, you'll generally pay Income Tax upon receipt and Capital Gains Tax upon disposal in the UK for staking rewards.
+In other words, for most investors, you'll generally pay Income Tax upon receipt and Capital Gains Tax upon disposal in the UK for staking rewards.

 Need to know more about how cryptocurrency is taxed in the UK?
 Read our UK crypto tax guide.